pritamqu/HALVA/README.md

 - The base model LLaVA-v1.5 weights can be found here: [7B](https://huggingface.co/liuhaotian/llava-v1.5-7b) and [13B](https://huggingface.co/liuhaotian/llava-v1.5-13b).
 - We use 4-A100 80GB GPUs for training, which takes 1.5 hours and 3 hours for training 7B and 13B variants, respectively.
 If you are using different GPUs, please make sure to match our default batch_size x gradient accumulation steps, for optimal performance with the default hyperparameters.
-- The following training script can be used to train HALVA:
+- The following training script can be used to train HALVA that uses LLaVA 1.5 as the base model:
     - HALVA-7B: `src/hallava_7b.sh`
     - HALVA-13B: `src/hallava_13b.sh`